-We invite companies of all sizes and industries worldwide to demonstrate their commitment to the circular economy by measuring their circular baseline with the launch of this updated version of CTI in May 2022.
+We invite companies of all sizes and industries worldwide to demonstrate their commitment to the circular economy by measuring their circular baseline with the launch of this updated version of CTI in May 2023.

-CTI VERSION 3.0: WHAT'S NEW
+CTI VERSION 4.0: WHAT'S NEW

-CTI v3.0 includes a new module - Impact of the Loop - to help companies prioritize circular strategies in light of their impact on the company's sustainability targets.
-In this version, we include a methodology to measure the impact of recycled sourcing on greenhouse gas (GHG) emissions reductions (GHG Impact).
+CTI v4.0 includes updates to its Impact of the Loop module which helps companies prioritize circular strategies in light of their impact on the company's sustainability targets.

+In this version, we update greenhouse gas (GHG) impact with a methodology to measure the impact of using higher value inflows (reused, refurbished, remanufactured content) and enabling the recovery of outflows on material carbon footprint.